 Théo Mercier was born in Paris in 1984.
-He lives and works between Paris and Mexico.
+He lives and works in Paris.

-He also participated in many collective shows among which are Hello world, at Hamburger Banhof, Berlin (2018), Hybrides, The body in question, at Palacio de Bellas Artes Mexico City (2018), In the studio, Frac Bretagne, Rennes (2018), The Silent Echo, Museum of the archeological site of Baalbek, Lebanon (2016), Find the boy, MAC VAL, Vitry-sur-Seine (2015), Surrealism and the object, Centre Pompidou, Paris (2013).
+He participated in many collective exhibitions in international institutions such as Jameel Arts Center, Dubai ; Fonds Hélène et Edouard Leclerc, Landerneau (2019), Hamburger Bahnhof, Berlin (2018), Palacio de Bellas Artes, Mexico City (2018), FRAC Bretagne, Rennes (2018), Museum of the archaeological site of Baalbek, Lebanon (2016), MAC VAL, Vitry-sur-Seine (2015) and Centre Pompidou, Paris (2013).

-Théo Mercier was a resident at Villa Medicis in 2013, and was nominated for the Marcel Duchamp Prize in 2014.
-In 2009, he won the Silver Lion at the Venice Dance Biennale.
+Théo Mercier was a resident at Villa Medicis in 2013, and nominated for the Marcel Duchamp Prize in 2014.
+In 2019, he won the Silver Lion at the Venice Dance Biennale.